OFS/ofs.github.io/docs/hw/n6001/user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001.md

 sudo dnf localinstall kernel-6.1.22_dfl_<<version>>.src.rpm
 ```

-3. After installation has completed you should continue with steps 4-9 in previous section [3.2 Building and Installing the OFS DFL Kernel Drivers from Source](#heading-4-2).
+**3.** After installation has completed you should continue with steps 4-9 in previous section [3.2 Building and Installing the OFS DFL Kernel Drivers from Source](#32-building-and-installing-the-ofs-dfl-kernel-drivers-from-source).

-## **4.0 OPAE Software Development Kit**
+## 4.0 OPAE Software Development Kit

 The OPAE SDK software stack sits in user space on top of the OFS kernel drivers.
 It is a common software infrastructure layer that simplifies and streamlines integration of programmable accelerators such as FPGAs into software applications and environments.
 OPAE consists of a set of drivers, user-space libraries, and tools to discover, enumerate, share, query, access, manipulate, and reconfigure programmable accelerators.
 OPAE is designed to support a layered, common programming model across different platforms and devices.
-To learn more about OPAE, its documentation, code samples, an explanation of the available tools, and an overview of the software architecture, visit the [OPAE.io](https://opae.github.io/latest/docs/fpga_tools/opae.io/opae.io.html)(https://opae.github.io/2.3.0/index.html) page.
+To learn more about OPAE, its documentation, code samples, an explanation of the available tools, and an overview of the software architecture, visit the [opae reference](https://opae.github.io/2.3.0/index.html) page.

 The OPAE SDK source code is contained within a single GitHub repository
 hosted at the [OPAE Github](https://github.com/OFS/opae-sdk/releases/tag/2.5.0-3).
 This repository is open source and does not require any permissions to access.

-### **4.1 OPAE SDK Build Environment Setup**
+### 4.1 OPAE SDK Build Environment Setup

 This installation process assumes the you have access to an internet connection in order to pull specific GitHub repositories, and to satisfy package dependencies.